 Part of Margaret Tait Commission

 The shortlist has been selected from a pool of eligible artists who were nominated through an open call process.
-The shortlisted artists have been invited to submit a proposal for the £15,000 commission, which will premiere at Glasgow Film Festival in February 2020 and subsequently tour with LUX Scotland.
-The 2019/20 Award will be announced in February 2019 at the world premiere of between a whisper and a cry by Alberta Whittle, recipient of the 2018/19 Award.
+The shortlisted artists have been invited to submit a proposal for the £15,000 commission, which will premiere at Glasgow Film Festival in 2021 and subsequently tour with LUX Scotland.
+The 2020/21 Award will be announced on Monday 2 March 2020 at the world premiere of Ashley by Jamie Crewe, recipient of the 2019/20 Award.

 The Margaret Tait Award is Scotland’s most prestigious moving image prize for artists.
 Inspired by the pioneering Orcadian filmmaker and poet Margaret Tait (1918 – 99), the award recognises experimental and innovative artists working with the moving image, offering a unique avenue of commissioning and production support and providing a high-profile platform to exhibit newly commissioned work.